juggernautjake/MIT_ToDoList/README.md

 # MIT_ToDoList
-This is a repository for demonstrating a list that can be updated
+This is a program that demonstrates an updateable to do list using react.